iljapanic/mdef/src/reflections/week-02/index.md

 ### Limits of perception

 The science today is predominantly based on rigid methods predicated on a positivist view of the world that attempts to objectify every aspect of human existence, including our own consciousness.
 Science is a mere projection of reality, albeit a relatively accurate one.
 And while it does seem to reasonably explain many things, it cannot escape the observer effect — the fact that we change our reality by the mere attempt to observe it.
 This makes the scientific method severely limited by our own imperfect senses.
 We blindly believe what we see in our man-made microscopes and when we are not sure, we try to look closer by building a more powerful microscope.

-How would science look according to a bee or a bat?
+*How would science look according to a bee or a bat?*

-The science today operates at a level of detail that is beyond what a regular traveler on spaceship Earth can, or should, comprehend.
+The science today operates at a level of detail that is beyond what a regular traveler on the spaceship Earth can, or should, comprehend.
 Here I was reminded of Mette's comments on why it is crucial for designers to touch and feel materials they use in their creations.
-Maybe scientists should touch and feel the objects they are observing more before they dwell deeper into them?
+Maybe scientists could put more effort into touching and feeling the objects they are observing before they dive deeper into them?

 ## Human-scale science